New Zealand is the land of campervans.

 As I’ve said elsewhere, we don’t often stay in tourist parks but Milford Sound Lodge is a great one, especially after hiking the Routeburn or the Milford Track, and being in desperate need of a shower and rest.

 The lodge backs onto the Cleddau River where you can go for an easy stroll, and campervan sites are nicely situated in the rainforest (though somewhat open).
-The amenities are top notch (though the WiFi can be a bit patchy), and we especially appreciated the kitchen and lounge area, and having access to a laundry.

-In fact, we enjoyed staying here so much that we not only extended our stay the first time we came but returned again after hiking the Milford Track.
+We enjoyed staying here so much that we not only extended our stay the first time we came but returned again after hiking the Milford Track.

 I highly recommend booking in advance as it is a popular place.

-• Location: Along State Highway 94 (just outside the Milford Sound township)
+LOCATION: Along State Highway 94 (just outside the Milford Sound township)

-• Facilities: 50 powered sites; flush toilets, hot showers + coin laundry
+FACILITIES: 20 powered sites; flush toilets, hot showers + coin laundry

-• Price: $70 p/n (2023); bookings strongly recommended
+PRICE: $120 p/n (2024); bookings strongly recommended

-• Open: year round
+OPEN: year round

-• More information: Milford Sound Lodge
+WEBSITE: Milford Sound Lodge

 7. MARFELLS BEACH | MARLBOROUGH